pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Mini-batches
 ------------
-Neural networks are usually trained in a mini-batch fashion. :pyg:`PyTorch Frame` contains its own :class:`torch_frame.data.DataLoader`, which can load :class:`torch_frame.data.Dataset` or :class:`~torch_frame.TensorFrame` in mini batches.
+Neural networks are usually trained in a mini-batch fashion. :pyg:`PyTorch Frame` contains its own :class:`torch_frame.data.DataLoader`, which can load :class:`torch_frame.data.Dataset` or :class:`~torch_frame.TensorFrame` in mini-batches.

 .. code-block:: python